Monstera plants, whose full name are Monstera Deliciosa, are actually pretty easy to take care of.

-Monsteras are actually pretty easy to take care of (sorry, Emma)!
-They reign from southern Mexico and Panama, and because of the holes they create as they mature, they are often referred to as Philodendron Split Leaf or the Swiss Cheese Plant.
+They reign from southern Mexico and Panama, and because of the holes they create their leaves as they mature, they are often referred to as Philodendron Split Leaf or the Swiss Cheese Plant.

-My first tip on taking care of your Monstera is regular watering.
+Monstera like regular watering.
 Monsteras prefer slightly moist soil and generally like to dry out just a bit between waterings.

 They are epiphytes with aerial roots (a plant that grows on another plant in its natural habitat), so they don’t tolerate soggy soil.
 For a rule of thumb, once the top 2 to 4 inches of the soil are dry, your Monstera could use some watering.

-Since Fran is in a large pot, I give her quite a bit of water once a week in the growing season, which is spring through early fall, and then I taper off quite a bit in the winter.
+Since my Monstera, Fran, is in a large pot, I give her quite a bit of water once a week in the growing season, which is spring through early fall, and then I taper off quite a bit in the winter.

 A long time ago, I decided I would regularly water all of my houseplants once a week, choosing Saturday as the day I’d remember to do it most consistently, and I have stuck to that plan for many years.